 /resflash/set_root_pass.sh- Update root password and save necessary password db files to /cfg.

 /resflash/BUILD- Documents the version, build command, and build date used to create the image.
 Useful for keeping filesystem sizes consistent.

 Resflash is not a supported OpenBSD configuration.
 Please do not email bugs@ or misc@ asking for help.
 If you have a question or a bug to report, please post to our mailing list, submit an issue on GitLab, or email me directly.

 This project would not be possible without the work of the fine folks at OpenBSD.
 Please support them with a donation (1, 2) or purchase.

-The .img files are disk images, including MBR partition tables, that are used for initial installation to a flash drive.
+The .img files are disk images, including MBR partition tables, that are used for initial installation to a destination drive.
 The .fs files are filesystems that are used for in-place upgrades by

 The /cfg partition is usually unmounted and stores modifications to the /etc and /var mfs filesystems.
 Files are saved either manually or on shutdown according to